dawoodwasif/MyJobSearchAgent/backend/README.md

 3. Implement more sophisticated resume parsing
 4. Add support for more file formats
 5. Integrate with external AI services (OpenAI, etc.)
+6. Add logging and monitoring
+7. Implement caching for better performance